There is a little controversy and some confusion about ketogenic diets. Are keto diets healthy or harmful? That’s a good question. It all depends…

 A person gets into ketosis (i.e. burns body fat) by manipulating their dietary choices so that insulin stays low (which stops the storage of blood sugar as fat), and glucagon increases (which increases the mobilization of fat).

 That’s what happens in everyone’s body.
-It’s how that insulin/glucagon system was designed to function.
+It’s how that insulin/glucagon system was designed to function and everyone’s body works the same way.

 This is why we can eat fat, and not get fat.
 Fat doesn’t increase blood sugar, and therefore doesn’t cause spikes in insulin.